mmabey/mmabey.github.io/cse469s19/paper_report.rst

     - **Report Writers**:

       1. Kaijene Roberts
-      2. Samuel Rozinski
-      3. Meet Pathak
+      2. Meet Pathak
-      4. Michael Brand Martinez
+      3. Michael Brand Martinez
+      4. Charmaze Trinidad*
+      5. Peter Lorenzana*

+.. important:: The entries above with a star (*) next to them are the extra credit assignments.
+No penalty will be given if these assignments are not completed.
+Completed extra credit is worth up to 2% towards your final grade.

 Paper Presentation